Raymond Harries: Early life

-RAF career
+Second World War

 Joining the Royal Air Force Volunteer Reserve (RAFVR) in September 1939, after training Harries was posted to No. 43 Squadron at Drem in Scotland.
 He was then posted on 8 July 1941 to No. 52 Operational Training Unit at Debden as an instructor.
 In February 1942 he joined No. 131 Squadron RAF, based at Llanbedr as a flight commander, and claimed his first kill, a Junkers Ju 88, soon after.
 He served with the unit until December 1942, when he became commanding officer of No. 91 Squadron, and in April 1943 received the new Mark XII Spitfire and were based at Hawkinge.

 Harries was the most successful pilot to fly the Rolls-Royce Griffon powered Supermarine Spitfire, scoring 11 kills in the type, including a brace of Focke-Wulf Fw 190s on 25 May 1943.
 Flying a Spitfire XII, Harries intercepted the Fw 190s from SKG 10:

 The Fw 190 was thought to be Fw 190A-5 Wrk Nr 2511 of 6./SKG 10, flown by Oberleutnant Josef Keller.

 In June the squadron moved to Westhampnett to form a Mk XII fighter wing with No. 41 Squadron.

 On 18 July 1943 Harries shot down three Bf 109s while flying MB831.
 In doing so he became the first pilot to reach five kills in the Griffon-engined Spitfire.
 Harries became wing leader in August 1943, and by November, had been awarded the Distinguished Flying Cross (DFC) and a Distinguished Service Order (DSO).